alema-r/Alessandro-Marcolini-Oniro/docs/hardware-support/blueprint-peripherals/lock-devices/index.rst

 ..
 ..
 SPDX-License-Identifier: CC-BY-4.0

+.. include:: ../../../definitions.rst

 Lock Peripherals used in blueprints
 ###################################

 Smart devices might need keyless locking functionality, e.g., a vending machine, a post box, or a smart door lock.
-Here are a few that are used in All Scenarios OS Blueprints.
+Here are a few that are used in |main_project_name| Blueprints.

 .. toctree::
    :maxdepth: 3